spatialos/gdk-for-unity/docs/modules/transform-sync/utilities.md

 ## Snapshot constructor

-The `CreateTransformSnapshot` method takes can construct `TransformInternal` snapshot, given uncompressed position, rotation or velocity as arguments.
+The `CreateTransformSnapshot` method constructs a `TransformInternal` snapshot, given uncompressed position, rotation or velocity as arguments.

 ```csharp
 var coords = new Coordinates(10, 20, 30);